At about 9am, a licensed, bonded, independent repo man by the name of Jack Towaway gets a call from Bucky, the head honcho at Bucky’s Auto Mall.

 “I’ll be there,” says Jack.

 An hour later, Jack arrives at Bucky’s place.
 Jack tells the receptionist he has an appointment with Bucky.
 The receptionist punches a few numbers into her phone and says, “Uh huh.
-Ok.
+Okay.
 Sure.”

 Jack smiles.
 And waits.
 He smiles.
 And waits some more.
 He tries flirting with the receptionist.
 He comments on the weather.

 She says, “You can have a seat over there while you’re waiting,” pointing to the customer reception area.